darnokkeson/TSCleaner/README.md

 Installation

-1. Ensure the directory structure is properly set up:

-   CLEANER_V4/
-   ├── DWUKLIK_ABY_CLEAN.bat
-   ├── README.md
-   ├── SCRIPT/
-   │   ├── ts_clean_up.py
-   │   └── ts_watcher.py
-   ├── film1.ts (example - add your .ts files here)
-   ├── nagranie.ts (example - add your .ts files here)
-   └── (other .ts files to be processed)
+1. Clone or download the repository.

+2. Ensure Python 3.6 or higher is installed and available in your system PATH.

-2. Place any .ts files to be processed in the same directory as the batch file.
+3. Place any .ts files to be processed in the root directory (same location as DWUKLIK_ABY_CLEAN.bat).

-3. For Windows batch execution, ensure Python is available on the system PATH, or update the batch file to point to a local Python installation.
+4. The SCRIPT folder must contain both ts_watcher.py and ts_clean_up.py files.

 Usage